NeurJSCC Enabled Semantic Communications: Paradigms, Applications, and Potentials: Paradigms of NeurJSCC

 \subsubsection{\underline{Periodic Activation Functions}}

-As an approximator for low-dimensional-but-complex functions, it is sufficient to realize neural field using coordinate-based multi-layer perceptrons (MLP) rather than other complex neural network architectures adopted in explicit semantic coding.
+As an approximator for low-dimensional-but-complex functions, it is sufficient to realize neural field using coordinate-based multi-layer perceptrons (MLP) rather than other complex neural network architectures adopted in implicit NeurJSCC codec.
 Key to the successes of coordinate-based MLP is leveraging periodic activation functions as analyzed in \cite{sitzmann2020implicit}.
 Sinusoidal representation networks (SIREN) have been widely recognized as an effective solution that uses sinusoidal activation function rather than the simple ReLU activation function.